jantman/awslimitchecker/docs/source/cli_usage.rst

      -C CRITICAL_THRESHOLD, --critical-threshold CRITICAL_THRESHOLD
                            default critical threshold (percentage of limit);
                            default: 99
+     -A STS_ACCOUNT_ID, --sts-account-id STS_ACCOUNT_ID
+                           for use with STS, the Account ID of the destination account (account to assume a role in) -R STS_ACCOUNT_ROLE, --sts-account-role STS_ACCOUNT_ROLE
+                           for use with STS, the name of the IAM role to assume -r REGION, --region REGION
-     --skip-ta             do not attempt to pull *any* information on limits from Trusted Advisor
+                           AWS region name to connect to; required for STS --skip-ta             do not attempt to pull *any* information on limits from Trusted Advisor
      --no-color            do not colorize output